birdcorp/cli/README.md

       src="https://payments-webapp-assets-stage.s3.us-west-2.amazonaws.com/bird.png"
       width="50">
   </a>
-  <h1 style="border-bottom: none;">Bird CLI</h1>
+  <h1 style="border-bottom: none;">BirdPay CLI</h1>
   <h3>A Command-Line Interface for Managing BirdPay Merchant Services</h3>
   <p>
     Bird CLI is a command-line tool for managing BirdPay merchant operations.
-It provides functionality for handling orders, accounts, webhooks, and generating miniprogram previews, all in one place to streamline your workflows.
+It provides functionality for handling orders, accounts, webhooks, and generating miniapp previews, all in one place to streamline your workflows.
   </p>
   <h2>
     <a href="https://docs-openapi.onrender.com">📚 Documentation</a>